arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-6.md

 val buildExpression : int -> Operation -> int -> Expression
 ```

+by the application of `lift3` the `buildExpressionOnSteoids`'
-`buildExpressionOnSteoids`' signature is:
+signature turned into:

 ```fsharp
 val buildExpressionOnSteoids : int Parser -> Operation Parser-> int Parser -> Expression Parser
 ```

+It's a parser!
 And it passes the test.
 Unbelievable.
 Think about it: from a humble, ordinary factory function that *builds
 something* you managed to create a function that *parses that
 something*.
-All of this just applying `lift3`.
 Diabolic.

 Or look this.
 As the Benevolent Dictator For Life of your language,